SoftVarE-Group/BroT/README.md

 # SAT Encodings of the At-Most-k Constraint
-## A Case Study on Cofiguring University Courses
+## A Case Study on Configuring University Courses

 ### Citation
 This repository contains code and data corresponding to:

 P. M. Bittner, T. Thüm, I. Schaefer.
-SAT Encodings of the At-Most-k Constraint - A Case Study on Cofiguring University Courses, submitted to [SEFM 2019][1]
+SAT Encodings of the At-Most-k Constraint - A Case Study on Configuring University Courses, submitted to [SEFM 2019][1]

 [Frisch, A.M., Giannaros, P.A.: SAT Encodings of the At-Most-k Constraint.
 Some Old, Some New, Some Fast, Some Slow.
 In: Proc. of the Tenth Int.
 Workshop of